opensource-observer/oso/apps/docs/docs/integrate/api.md

 [performing queries](./query-data.mdx)
 and [Python notebooks](./python-notebooks.md).

-## Generate an API key
+## How to Generate an API key

-First, navigate to [www.opensource.observer](https://www.opensource.observer) and create a new account.
+First, go to [www.opensource.observer](https://www.opensource.observer) and create a new account.

 If you already have an account, log in.
 Then create a new personal API key: